tmoux/cf-rank/README.md

 If you would like to spin up a server with actual Codeforces data, you can run `./gradlew bootRun --args='--spring.profiles.active=prod'`.

 You can also check out `INSTALLING.md` for instructions on how to deploy the application.

+### Implementation notes

+The application uses the Codeforces API to get a list of all rated contests and then downloads the rating changes for each contest in chronological order.
+This process is slow, as we cannot breach Codeforces' rate limit of 1 request per 2 seconds.
+However, it only needs to be done once.
+Assuming we're using a persistent database, the API requests don't need to be repeated on server restarts.
+The server runs a check every 24 hours to look for new contests and update them as needed.

+Answering GET requests does not need to call the Codeforces API at all.
+Instead, the application maintains a database of all rating changes, as well a lookup table that stores the ranking of a user with rating X after a contest C.
+Since ratings are roughly in the range [-100, 4000] and there are less than 2000 rated contests so far, this is a small enough table to store in memory and do efficient lookups.

+The lookup table can also handle non-chronological contest updates, simply by recomputing all contest updates after this point.